nathanaim/nathanaim/README.md

-Ecole Polytechnique & HEC Paris
+# Education

-Interested in Data Science
+I studied mathematics, geopolitics and am now a Master student at Ecole Polytechnique and HEC Paris.